Where is Gianfranco Zola now?

 Zola had an indifferent time at Upton Park and managed to avoid relegation in 2009 but was sacked once the season had ended.

-After losing a number of key players in the summer of 2013, Gianfranco Zola’s Watford team struggled to recapture their form of the previous season and after a terrible run of home defeats he resigned from the club in December 2013.
+However, after losing a number of key players in the summer of 2013, his team struggled to recapture their form of the previous season and after a terrible run of home defeats he resigned from the club in December 2013.

-In December 2014 Zola was back in football in his native Italy when he was named head coach at his home club Cagliari.
+A year later Zola was back in football in his native Italy when he returned to his hometown club Cagliari as their head coach.

-Unfortunately this reunion was short lived as Zola was sacked by the club after just 10 games having won just eight points from a possible 30.
+Unfortunately this reunion was short lived and he was sacked by the club after just 10 games having won just eight points from a possible 30.

 He reportedly turned down managerial roles in both Italy and England before joining the seven time former Qatari champions.